moliver28/research-handbook/content/handbook/product/ux/how-we-work/figma-provisioning.md

 * **Viewer-restricted:** Free seat.
 People with a **Viewer-restricted** seat can view and comment on files to collaborate.
 * **Full:** Paid seat.
 People with a **Full** seat can create and edit files.

-**Note:** We do not use the `Viewer` role as this can result in unexpected seat upgrades.
-All viewer roles should be marked as `Viewer-restricted`.
+**Note:** We do not use the **Viewer** role as this can result in unexpected seat upgrades.
+All viewer roles should be marked as **Viewer-restricted**, which is also the default seat type when a user is added.

 [Learn more about roles in Figma](https://help.figma.com/hc/en-us/articles/360039960434).